MicrosoftDocs/xamarin-docs/docs/mac/user-interface/standard-controls.md

 You normally will never need to open the `SplitViewController.designer.cs` yourself, it was presented here for educational purposes only.

 > [!IMPORTANT]
-> **NOTE:** In most situations, Visual Studio for Mac will automatically see any changes made in Xcode and sync them to your Xamarin.Mac project.
+> In most situations, Visual Studio for Mac will automatically see any changes made in Xcode and sync them to your Xamarin.Mac project.
 In the off occurrence that synchronization doesn't automatically happen, switch back to Xcode and them back to Visual Studio for Mac again.
 This will normally kick off a synchronization cycle.

 <a name="Working_with_Buttons" />

-# Working with Buttons
+## Working with Buttons

 AppKit provides several types of button that can be used in your User Interface Design.
 For more information, please see the [Buttons](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsButtons.html#//apple_ref/doc/uid/20000957-CH48-SW1) section of Apple's [OS X Human Interface Guidelines](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/).